Equipment & Resources

 The system allows both mobile and portable radios to make and receive telephone calls (telephone interconnect).
 Critical public safety users such as law enforcement applications also have digital voice security available to selected radios to ensure communications can be totally private and secure when needed.
 Individual radios allow "private call" ability to any other radio in the system, regardless of agency use or assignment.

-All radios system wide have a programmed emergency button to allow a user to "declare" a life threatening situation and to access priority to the system.
-Once activated, the radio that has declared automatically switches to a per-designated dispatch channel dependent on primary agency use of the radio.
+All radios system-wide have a programmed emergency button to allow a user to "declare" a life-threatening situation and to access priority to the system.
+Once activated, the radio that has declared automatically switches to a pre-designated dispatch channel dependent on primary agency use of the radio.
 Emergencies are displayed as audible and visual warnings to telecommunicators, who verify the nature and location of the emergency and take appropriate action to supply the assistance required.